embodied-computation-group/Cardioception/docs/source/user_guide.md

 ### Using the Python Package Index

-* The most recent version can be installed uing:
+* The most recent version can be installed using:

   `pip install cardioception`